+3. Purchase of basic supporting equipment for disabled individual, spouse, children, or parents 6,000 (Limited)

+4. Disabled Individual 6,000

+5. Education Fees 7,000 (Limited)

+6. Medical expenses for individual, spouse, and children on treatment for serious diseases and fertility treatment on individual or spouse (including up to RM1,000 for a complete medical examination and up to RM1,000 for vaccination) 8,000(Limited)

+7. Lifestyle: 2,500

+of books, journals,

+magazines, publications,

+and electronic

+newspapers;

+✓ Purchase or subscription

+(Limited)

-3. Purchase of basic supporting equipment for disabled individual, spouse, children, or parents 6,000 (Limited) 4.
-Disabled Individual 6,000 5.
-Education Fees 7,000 (Limited) 6.
-Medical expenses for individual, spouse, and children on treatment for serious diseases and fertility treatment on individual or spouse (including up to RM1,000 for a complete medical examination and up to RM1,000 for vaccination) 8,000(Limited) 7.
-Lifestyle: ✓ Purchase or subscription of books, journals, magazines, publications, and electronic newspapers; 2,500 (Limited) ✓ Purchase of personal computers, smartphones, or tablets; ✓ Purchase of sport equipment for sport activities; and ✓ Subscription fees for broadband Internet registered in the name of the individual 8 Net saving in SSPN's scheme (until YA 2022) 8,000 (Limited) 9 Husband/Wife/Alimony Payments 4,000 (Limited) 10 Disabled Wife/Husband 5,000 11 Ordinary Child relief 2,000 (Limited) 12 Each unmarried child of 18 years old and above who is receiving full-time education (A-Level, certificate, matriculation, or preparatory courses).
-2,000 (Limited)
+- ✓ Purchase of personal computers, smartphones, or tablets; - ✓ Purchase of sport equipment for sport activities; and - ✓ Subscription fees for broadband Internet registered in the name of the individual the individual 8 Net saving in SSPN's scheme (until YA 2022) 8,000 (Limited) 9 Husband/Wife/Alimony Payments 4,000 (Limited) 10 Disabled Wife/Husband 5,000 11 Ordinary Child relief 2,000 (Limited) 12 Each unmarried child of 18 years old and above who is receiving full-time 2,000 (Limited)